habib-yusuf/TokopediaTest/README.md

 TestNG itself was chosen as it is the advanced version of JUnit/NUnit.
 The use of TestNG will allow test engineers to cover many test categories whether unit, functional, e2e, or integration.
 And also this framework comes with a built-in report that will be generated for every runtime process.

+## Part 4: Improvements

+- Properties file: Adding properties file is one of the best solutions to manage many configurations that are quite complex and it will ease maintaining the many values in many environments.
+This improvement should be the first thing that I consider to be implemented in the framework.

+- Apend Cucumber framework: Cucumber is Behavior Driven Development (BDD) framework.
+Using this tool will significantly ease the scenario maker because the syntax is humanised even for non-engineer.
+It will surely raise readability for the code/test scenario.
+Furthermore, it has many localisations so we can create the test scenario using Bahasa Indonesia or Javanese.

 ## Authors

 + Habib (burhanuddin.yusuf25@gmail.com) - Initial _Readme_ on 29/04/2022